-Re-Training 6.
-12
+32 6.
+Re-Training

-For those teachers laid off due to reduction-in-force who have at least five years continuous experience with the district 13 and received a comprehensive evaluation of 3s or better, the Board agrees to reimburse such teachers for tuition expenses 14 up to a maximum of 12 semester or 18 quarter hours, provided the teacher completes the required coursework for a 15 temporary teaching certificate in comprehensive science, secondary math, or other areas of certification which may be 16 designated by the Director of Human Resources or his/her designee.
-If these re-training certification requirements are 17 completed within 36 months, the Board shall re-employ the teacher effective at the opening of the new school year.
-18 b.
-No Interruption of Benefits 23
+For those teachers laid off due to reduction-in-force who have at least five years continuous experience with the district and received a comprehensive evaluation of 3s or better, the Board agrees to reimburse such teachers for tuition expenses up to a maximum of 12 semester or 18 quarter hours, provided the teacher completes the required coursework for a temporary teaching certificate in comprehensive science, secondary math, or other areas of certification which may be designated by the Director of Human Resources or his/her designee.
+If these re-training certification requirements are completed within 36 months, the Board shall re-employ the teacher effective at the opening of the new school year.

-- The following provisions shall apply to such re-training opportunities: 19 - 20 a.
-Must be Willing to Accept Full-Time Position - Part-time teachers who are employed 50 percent of the time or more shall be eligible only if they are willing to 21 accept, if offered, a full-time position.
-22
+- 39 The following provisions shall apply to such re-training opportunities: - 40 a.
+Must be Willing to Accept Full-Time Position - 41 Part-time teachers who are employed 50 percent of the time or more shall be eligible only if they are willing to 42 accept, if offered, a full-time position.